acornamr/acornamr.github.io/docs/data-management.md

 ## Create a User

-In **AWS IAM**, add user
+In **Identity and Access Management (IAM) >> Access Management >> Users**, click on "Add users" and proceed with:

-- User name: “admin-cyXXX”
+- User name: “admin-cyXXX”.
-- Access type: Programmatic access
+- Access type: Programmatic access.
 - Attach existing policies directly, search for “cyXXX-LRW-policy”.
-- Copy the access key and secret key in a safe place
+- Copy the access key and secret key in a safe place - it will be added to the `ACORN2_Cred.xlsx` file.

-### Create a Backup Task
+## Create a Backup Task

-In **AWS DataSync**, add a backup task to create a daily backup task:
+### Create a IAM role for access

+(TODO describe steps resulting in the creation of the new role: AWSDataSyncS3BucketAccess-acornamr-cyXXX.)

+### Create Task

+In the "Migration & Transfer" section of the dropdown menu "Services", select DataSync.

+In **AWS DataSync**, click on "Create task" and set proceed with:

-- Create a new location
+- Create a new location.
-- Location type: Amazon S3; Region: Europe (Paris)
+- Location type: Amazon S3; Region: Europe (Paris).
-- Select the bucket "acornamr-cyXXX"
+- Select the bucket "acornamr-cyXXX".
-- Storage Class Standard
+- S3 storage class : Standard.
-- Folder "" (blank)
+- Folder "" (blank).
-- IAM role: daily backup role
+- IAM role: AWSDataSyncS3BucketAccess-acornamr-cyXXX.
-- (NEXT)
+- Click on "Next".
+- Select "Create a new location".
-- Location type: Amazon S3; Region: US East (N. Virginia)
+- Location type: Amazon S3.
+- S3 bucket: acornamr-backup.
-- S3 bucket is acornamr-backup
+- S3 storage class: Standard.
-- Folder prefix "cyXXX"
+- Folder: "cyXXX"
-- IAM role: daily-backup-role
+- IAM role: AWSDataSyncS3BucketAccess-acornamr-backup
+- Click on "Next".
+- Task name: "backup-cyXXX"
+- (Accept all default settings.)
+- Schedule: Frequency: daily
-- execute this task at 10:00
+- Schedule: at 10:00
-- (NEXT)
+- Create task.
-- name it backup-cyXXX
-- target is acornamr-backup

 ## Create Credentials with R

-Add a line to `ACORN2_Cred.xlsx` with the following information:

-- site name
-- user name and password, possibly using https://xkpasswd.net/s/
+- Ask for credentials emails from the site.
+- Download latest KeePass file on TEAMS.
+- Add credential emails with generated passwords and other elements to `ACORN2_cred.xlsx` in the KeePass file.
-- access and secret keys obtained when creating the user
+    - AWS access and secret keys obtained when creating the user (see above).
-- Two REDCap API keys for the site
+    - REDCap API keys should be identical to the other sites.

-Share this updated `ACORN2_Cred.xlsx` file with Olivier who will:
+    - Check that there is no autocompletion of elements (name of buckets etc.) in Excel.
+- Update the KeePass file on TEAMS.

-- generate credentials with the script https://github.com/acornamr/acorn-dashboard/blob/master/misc/create_encrypted_credentials.R
+- [Dashboard developer] generates the `.rds` credential files with R using the script https://github.com/acornamr/acorn-dashboard/blob/master/misc/create_encrypted_credentials.R
-- upload these new credentials to the `shared-acornamr` bucket via FTP.
+- [Dashboard developer] upload the `.rds` credentials files to the `shared-acornamr` bucket.
-- test that these new credentials are working properly.
+- Test that these new credentials are working properly.
+- Email new credentials.

 # Access AWS via FTP